jeju5/management/cs/aws/aws_developer.md

   * Alarm vs Event
     * alarm is based on metric you are watching
     * event is to handle when something happens

+* CloudWatch Log Export
+  * You can export cloudwatch log data to S3 bucket.

 # Other Topics & Tips